Or: How to Avoid the Summer Slide

 Did you know that kids who do not continue reading over the summer can lose up to two months of the reading gains they achieved during the school year?
 This especially affects low-income children.
-Almost all of Idaho’s public libraries offer some type of summer reading program to help keep the children in their communities keep reading during the summer months.
+Almost all of Idaho’s public libraries offer some type of summer reading program to help keep the children in their communities reading during the summer months.

 Idaho does not currently have a statewide summer reading program.
 Each library designs, implements, and funds its own program to meet the needs of its community.
-Summer reading programs are often referred to as “SRP” in ICfL communications.

 - Idaho is part of the Collaborative Summer Library Program (CSLP), a national collaborative of states that designs and provides low-cost, high-quality programs, resources, promotional materials, and incentives.
 Each year, the ICfL provides membership to all Idaho public libraries.